this model wants us to celebrate the beauty of fluctuating body shapes

 “When I was a kid I struggled with myself.
 On cultural day, when all the kids would come in representing their family’s culture, I never knew which one to pick.
 When other kids cheered on their country’s sports teams, I never knew where I was from.
 I’m half South Korean, half British and was raised in Hong Kong, so I spent a lot of my childhood trying to fit in -- until I realised that I was just me, and there was nothing I could do about it.
 I had to create my own box instead of trying to fit into everyone else’s.
 Now, I’m glad I’m so multicultural.
 Diversity is wonderful.

 One of my earliest memories is watching my mum put on Chanel lipstick.
-She never wore much make-up but she’d throw on these gorgeous bold lip colors.
+She never wore much make-up but she’d throw on these gorgeous bold lip colours.
 I used to sneak into her make-up bag and copy her look when she was out.
 I first started wearing make-up properly at 14.
 I played with it when I was a kid, but once I started experiencing puberty and pimples, make-up really helped me with my confidence.
 I felt like a woman.
 I felt more sophisticated.

 I grew up overweight and was bullied.
 When I hit 13 I lost a lot of weight and was scouted as a model.
 Suddenly the boys who bullied me were asking me out and I was on billboards and magazines.
 I didn’t understand what happened -- to me, all that had changed was the number on a scale.
 But the experience taught me at a very young age how superficial people can be.